mohsennasab/culvert-hydraulic-design-101/README.md

   - Design culverts slightly *below* the streambed (sumped) to allow natural sediment to accumulate, forming a natural bottom.

 - **Handle a Range of Flows:**
-  - Culverts must accommodate low, moderate, and flood flows **without becoming barriers**.
+  - Culverts must accommodate low, moderate, and flood flows without becoming barriers.

 - **Prioritize long-term function:**
   - Design for future conditions (like larger floods or shifting channels) to avoid needing constant maintenance.